Data extracted in December 2025

 Use of artificial intelligence in enterprises

-Data extracted in May 2024
+Data extracted in December 2025

-Planned article update: May 2025
+Planned article update: December 2026

 Highlights

-In 2023, 8 % of EU enterprises used artificial intelligence technologies.
+In 2025, 19.95% of EU enterprises used AI technologies.

-In 2023, 30.4 % of large EU enterprises used artificial intelligence technologies.
+In 2025, 55.03% of large EU enterprises used AI technologies.

-In 2023, AI was used the most by enterprises in the information and communication sector.
+In 2025, AI was used the most by enterprises in the information and communication sector.

-[[File:Enterprises using AI technologies 2023 interactive.xlsx]]
+[[File:Enterprises using AI technologies 2023 and 2024 10-12-2025.xlsx]]

-Enterprises using AI technologies, 2023
+Enterprises using AI technologies, 2024 and 2025

 This article presents recent statistical data on the use of artificial intelligence (AI) technologies by EU enterprises.
 AI is developing quickly and can bring many benefits, such as safer and cleaner transport, more efficient manufacturing, cheaper and more sustainable energy, and better decision-making.
-AI refers to systems that use technologies such as text mining, computer vision, speech recognition, natural language generation, machine learning or deep learning.
+AI refers to systems that use technologies such as text mining, computer vision, speech recognition, natural language generation and speech synthesis, machine learning or deep learning.
 These technologies can be used to gather and/or use data to predict, recommend or decide, with varying levels of autonomy, the best action to achieve specific goals.
 AI systems can be software-based (e.g. image recognition software, virtual assistants, speech and face recognition systems) or embedded in devices (e.g. autonomous robots, self-driving vehicles, drones).

-Enterprises using artificial intelligence technologies
+Enterprises using AI technologies

-In 2023, 8 % of enterprises in the EU, with 10 or more employees and self-employed persons, used at least one of the following AI:
+In 2025, 19.95% of enterprises in the EU, with 10 or more employees and self-employed persons, used at least one of the following AI:

 • technologies analysing written language (text mining)